nitk-nest/NeST/examples/routing/README.md

-# Examples to demonstrate the support of dynamic routing in NeST
+# Examples to demonstrate the support of routing in NeST

-This directory contains the examples to demonstrate how dynamic routing protocols can be used to form routes in `NeST`.
+This directory contains the examples to demonstrate how dynamic routing protocols and static routing can be used to form routes in `NeST`.

+**Support of dynamic routing protocols**
 `NeST` currently supports two routing suites and Multi Protocol Label Switching (MPLS) to provide the support of dynamic routing: